Betony at the Community Woodland (photo: Sue Ashton)

 List of 52 flowering plants recorded at the Community Woodland in June 2020:

-Betony (Betonica officinalis), Bindweed (Calystegium sepium), Bird’s foot trefoil (Lotus corniculatus), Bramble (Rubus ulmifolius), Buddleia (Buddleia davidii), Common mallow (Malva sylvestris), Common red poppy (Papaver rhoeas), Corncockle (Agrostemma githago), Cornflower (Centaurea cyanus), Corn marigold (Chrysanthemum segetum), Cow parsley (Anthriscus sylvestris), Creeping buttercup (Ranunculus repens), Cut-leaved cranesbill (Geranium dissectum), Daisy (Bellis perennis), Dog daisy (Leucanthemum vulgare), Field scabious (Knautia arvensis), Garlic mustard (Alliaria petiolata), Greater celandine (Chelidonium majus), Hedge bedstraw (Gallium molugo), Herb Robert (Geranium robertianum), Hogweed (Heraclyum spondylium), Honeysuckle (Lonicera periclymenum), Knapweed (Centaurea nigra), Lady’s bedstraw (Gallium verum), Least yellow trefoil (Trifolium micranthum), Lesser bindweed (Calystegium arvensis), Lesser spearwort (Ranunculus flammula), Marjoram (Origanum vulgare), Meadow buttercup (Ranunculus acris), Meadow foxtail (Alopecurus pratensis), Meadowsweet (Filipendula ulmaria), Mint (Mentha spicata), Narrow-leaved bird’s-foot trefoil (Lotus uliginosus), Nettle (Urtica doica), Nigella (Nigella), Nipplewort (Lapsana communis), Pickerel weed (Pontederia chordata), Purple loosestrife (Lythrum salicaria), Ragwort (Senecio jacobaea), Red campion (Silene doica), Rosa rugosa (Rosa rugosa), Self-heal (Prunella vulgaris), Smooth hawksbeard (Crepis capillaris), Sorrel (Rumex acetosa), Spear thistle (Cirsium vulgare), Timothy grass (Phleum pratense), Trailing rose (Rosa arvensis), Vervain (Verbena officinalis), White campion (Silene alba), White clover (Trifolium repens), Wood avens (Geum urbanum), Yarrow (Achillea millefolium).
+Betony (Betonica officinalis), Bindweed (Calystegium sepium), Bird’s foot trefoil (Lotus corniculatus), Bramble (Rubus ulmifolius), Buddleia (Buddleia davidii), Common mallow (Malva sylvestris), Common red poppy (Papaver rhoeas), Corncockle (Agrostemma githago), Cornflower (Centaurea cyanus), Corn marigold (Chrysanthemum segetum), Cow parsley (Anthriscus sylvestris), Creeping buttercup (Ranunculus repens), Cut-leaved cranesbill (Geranium dissectum), Daisy (Bellis perennis), Dog daisy (Leucanthemum vulgare), Field scabious (Knautia arvensis), Garlic mustard (Alliaria petiolata), Greater celandine (Chelidonium majus), Hedge bedstraw (Galium mollugo), Herb Robert (Geranium robertianum), Hogweed (Heracleum sphondylium), Honeysuckle (Lonicera periclymenum), Knapweed (Centaurea nigra), Lady’s bedstraw (Galium verum), Least yellow trefoil (Trifolium micranthum), Lesser bindweed (Calystegium arvensis), Lesser spearwort (Ranunculus flammula), Marjoram (Origanum vulgare), Meadow buttercup (Ranunculus acris), Meadow foxtail (Alopecurus pratensis), Meadowsweet (Filipendula ulmaria), Mint (Mentha spicata), Narrow-leaved bird’s-foot trefoil (Lotus uliginosus), Nettle (Urtica doica), Nigella (Nigella), Nipplewort (Lapsana communis), Pickerel weed (Pontederia cordata), Purple loosestrife (Lythrum salicaria), Ragwort (Senecio jacobaea), Red campion (Silene doica), Rosa rugosa (Rosa rugosa), Self-heal (Prunella vulgaris), Smooth hawksbeard (Crepis capillaris), Sorrel (Rumex acetosa), Spear thistle (Cirsium vulgare), Timothy grass (Phleum pratense), Trailing rose (Rosa arvensis), Vervain (Verbena officinalis), White campion (Silene alba), White clover (Trifolium repens), Wood avens (Geum urbanum), Yarrow (Achillea millefolium).

 Field scabious